Gymnobathra flavidella

-Gymnobathra flavidella is a moth of the family Oecophoridae.
+Gymnobathra flavidella is a species of moth in the family Oecophoridae.
 It is endemic to New Zealand.
 The host plants for the larvae of this species include Brachyglottis repanda and Gahnia procera.

 Taxonomy

 This species was first described by Francis Walker in 1864 using the name Gelechia flavidella.

 Description

 The forewings of this species measure between 4.5mm and 8.5mm in length.

 G.V.
 Hudson described the species as follows:

 Distribution

 This species is found only in New Zealand.
 It is common in all areas of the North Island and in the top half of the South Island as far as Christchurch and Franz Josef.

 Host species

 The larvae of G. flavidella live within and feed on Brachyglottis repanda.
 Gahnia procera has also been recorded as a host species.